 One can endlessly imagine what could happen with social networks in the future, but it is already clear that social networks, with high probability, may become places where ordinary users meet innovations.
 To make it real, social networks have to maintain the loyalty of a new generation that they have managed to gather under their brands.

-Author Bio: Lucy Adams is a blogger from BuzzEssay, one of the best writing services for students, where you can order an essay right at the home page.
+Lucy Adams is a blogger from BuzzEssay, one of the best writing services for students, where you can order an essay right on the home page.
 Lucy is a generalist so that she won’t have any problems in covering your topics, regardless of their origin.
 She just loves to write, and the research is free.
 So don’t miss this brilliant chance!